ssvassiliev/OpenMP_presentation/_episodes/01-intro_to_openMP.md

 Parallel programs come in two broad flavors: shared-memory and message-passing.
 In this workshop, we will be looking at shared-memory programming, with a focus on Open Multi-Processing (OpenMP) programming.

-## What is shared-memory programming?
+## What is shared-memory programming and OpenMP?

 OpenMP is one way of writing shared-memory parallel programs.

+In a shared-memory program communication between parallel processes happens through the use of global variables stored in the global memory of the local machine.

 OpenMP is actually a specification, which has been implemented by many vendors.

 [OpenMP specifications](https://www.openmp.org/specifications/)